NAW-KHU/Hello-World/README.md

 # Hello-World
-getting stared with GitHub repository
+Getting stared with GitHub repository
+This is useful for beginners to Github